Last Updated on: by

-- Surface area should be large to ensure rapid attainment of equilibrium between stationary and mobile phases.
+- The surface area should be large to ensure the rapid attainment of equilibrium between stationary and mobile phases.

 - Support should be strong enough to resist breakdown in handling and be capable of packed into a uniform bed.

-- Diatomeceous earth, kiesulguhr treated with Na 2CO 3 for 9000 C causes the particle fusion into coarser aggregates.
+- Diatomaceous earth, kieselguhr treated with Na 2CO 3 for 9000 C causes the particle fusion into coarser aggregates.